Welcome to Scollay Square

 And, thanks to the generosity of the people who lived, worked, and played in Scollay Square (as well as some lucky bidding on eBay) there's even more to share with you, including pages on...

-• Comedian Fred Allen and the Old Howard (from his biography)
+• Comedian Fred Allen and the Old Howard (from his autobiography)

 • Francis W. Hatch's Yankee Magazine article on the Old Howard